bestimmaa/transform-feedback-particle-system/README.md

 CGFramework
 ===========

-Computer Graphhics - Winter course 2013 / 2014 - Bauhaus University Weimar
+Computer Graphics - Winter course 2013 / 2014 - Bauhaus University Weimar

 This is the framework used for the assigments.
 A version for Visual Studio on Winwows is can be downloaded at the [website of the course](http://www.uni-weimar.de/de/medien/professuren/grafische-datenverarbeitung/lehre/computergrafik/).